Pheonix14/Phoenix-XShare/readme.md

 ```
 to install all the dependencies required for Phoenix XShare.

+Fill the configuration:
+1. Rename the file example-config.json located in `/config/` to `config.json`.
-Fill the configuration: Open the `/config/config.json`
+2. Open the `/config/config.json` file.
- file and fill in the necessary configuration options, such as port, encryption key, domain, etc.
+3. Fill in the necessary configuration options, such as port, encryption toggle, domain, etc.

 Start the server: Run
 ```js
 npm run start
 ```
 to start the Phoenix XShare server.
-You should see a message like Phoenix XShare is running on `http://localhost:3000` in your terminal.
+You should see a message like Phoenix XShare is running on `http://localhost:3000` in your browser.

 Enjoy: Open your browser and go to `http://localhost:3000` to see Phoenix XShare in action.
 You can now upload and share files as you wish.

 ## License:

 Phoenix XShare is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.
 See the LICENSE file for more details.